Friendseeker/Analysis-I/README.md

-# Solution to Analysis I by Terence Tao
+# Solution to Terence Tao's Analysis I

 This repo contains my solutions to the following textbook: